 Wait for some time – in case they do not heed to your calls or emails then leave them and try to get some other potential employee.

 Advantages of Employee Poaching:

-Every organization calls for talent which is extraordinary.
+Every organization calls for extraordinary talent.
 They initially try to get them through recruiters and also by giving advertisements.
 But there are times when you do not get the appropriate person who drives your company.

 In such cases, the only option left with the company is to poach an employee from the competitor.
-Earlier poaching was considered as an activity which is to be kept under wraps – but off late the industries have been facing tough cut throat competition and hence poaching is a common phenomenon.
+Earlier poaching considers an activity which is to keep under wraps – but of late the industries facing tough cut throat competition and hence poaching is a common phenomenon.

 Here are some advantages of poaching employee which one should know –